 - Trudy W. Banta and Catherine A. Palomba, Assessment Essentials: Planning, Implementing, Improving, 2nd edition, (San Francisco: Jossey-Bass, 2014).

-- Susan M. Butler and Nancy D. McMunn, A Teacher’s Guide to Classroom Assessment: Understanding and Using Assessment to Improve Student Learning, 1st edition, (San Francisco, CA: Jossey-Bass, 2014).
+- Susan M. Butler and Nancy D. McMunn, A Teacher’s Guide to Classroom Assessment: Understanding and Using Assessment to Improve Student Learning, (San Francisco: Jossey-Bass, 2006).

 - A. Driscoll, D. Cordero de Noriega and J. Ramaly, Taking Ownership of Accreditation: Assessment Processes That Promote Institutional Improvement and Faculty Engagement, (Sterling, VA: Stylus, 2006).